ATV/UTV Trails in Langlade County

 Winter Information:

-ATV's are allowed on 500+ miles of state-funded snowmobile trails, but only after 10 days from when the trails are officially opened for snowmobiling by public notice in the Antigo Daily Journal.
-Once trails are officially closed for snowmobiling, ATV's must keep off the trails.
+ATVs are allowed on 500+ miles of state-funded snowmobile trails, but only after 10 days from when the trails are officially opened for snowmobiling by public notice in the Antigo Daily Journal.
+Once trails are officially closed for snowmobiling, ATVs must keep off the trails.

 No person shall operate an ATV on any state-funded snowmobile trail when the temperature on the trail at a point four feet above the trail surface is 28° F. or higher.
 Chains and studded tires are prohibited on snowmobile trails.

-©2023 Antigo/Langlade County Chamber of Commerce
+©2024 Antigo/Langlade County Chamber of Commerce